icure/compose-multiplatform-cardinal-boilerplate/README.md

 ## Configuration

-Before running the application, make sure to configure the following settings:
+Before running the application, make sure to configure the following settings in the gradle.properties file:

 - EXTERNAL_SERVICES_SPEC_ID id for the configuration of email/sms/captcha services for your environment, obtained from the cockpit.
 - PROCESS_ID: id of the process for login/registration created from the cockpit.